CloudLabsAI-Azure/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

 2. On the Secure score page, **review your current overall secure score percentage**.

 	> **Note**: Your score is shown as a percentage value, but you can also see the number of points on which the score is being calculated based on.
+If you don't see the above recommendation that means it is not loaded yet to the control list and it could take up to 24 hours for all the recommendations to show up.
+It is possible that during lab time, this may not show up – which is the case sometimes.
+You can note down this step number then continue to the next exercise and verify this later.

     ![Overall Secure Score](../images/dfc6.png)